 Compression and bit rate

-After a computer or camera has finished with the compression process, the file size will equal bit rate X seconds of video.
-Theoretically speaking, the higher the bit rate the more data stored in a particular file, which by extension results in higher quality compression.
+After a computer or camera has finished with the compression process, the file size will equal the bit rate of X seconds of video.
+Theoretically speaking, the higher the bit rate the more data stored in a particular file, which by extension results in a higher quality compression.
 However, there are other mitigating factors that influence this process.
-For example, as different camera’s use different codecs to compress data, the compression algorithm used on the data will differ from manufacturer to manufacturer.
-Generally speaking, there are general categories for compression algorithms, lossy and lossless.
+For example, as different cameras use different codecs to compress data, the compression algorithm used on the data will differ from manufacturer to manufacturer.
+Generally speaking, there are two general categories for compression algorithms, lossy and lossless.

 Lossy compression doesn’t quite provide an exact pixel for pixel match of an image when compressed but offers much higher compression ratios than lossless compression will.
 Contrarily, lossless compression means that each pixel is exactly the same as the original and in effect cannot be lost.
 Which codec and compression algorithm you choose will depend on the specific needs of your company or organization.
-Some high end cameras on the market today will offer codecs that provide quality images at the same bit rate.
-On the other hand, other cameras will use a less aggressive codec all together in order to maintain the most pristine image quality as possible.
+Some high-end cameras on the market today will offer codecs that provide quality images at the same bit rate.
+On the other hand, other cameras will use a less aggressive codec altogether in order to maintain the most pristine image quality possible.